 As with any economic forecast, the projections and likelihoods of occurrence are subject to a high degree of inherent uncertainty, and therefore the actual outcomes may be significantly different to those projected.
 The Group considers these forecasts to represent its best estimate of the possible outcomes.
-The assumptions used reflect the situation at the end of the reporting period and thus do not consider the situation around COVID-19 that developed after the reporting period.
-Refer to Note 36.
 The Group regularly reviews its methodology and assumptions to reduce any difference between the estimates and the actual loss of credit.